Eighth Army Kicks Off Best Squad Competition with In-Processing

 |0

-This work, Eighth Army Kicks Off Best Squad Competition with In-Processing, by SGT Luciano Alcala, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eighth Army Kicks Off Best Squad Competition with In-Processing, by PFC Tae Sung Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.